wchance/project1/README.md

 Depending on the result of the Develpment stage, we can turn the code into a web app.
 By the use of a templated tool like [Bubble](https://bubble.io/welcome), wich uses no code drag-and-drop block of actions to develop apps.
 Develpoment of a basic website

+# Fintech Project
+1## Manage Portfolios Investment

+We have to created three portfolios
+1. Conservative
+2. medium
+3. Aggressive

+We look for investors to give the best Return on investment The total amount won yearly we charge 10% from earnings

+What we have to do:
+    Dashboards with Total Money Invested
+    Total Number if Investors
+    Percentage of Total fund by investors
+    Percentage of investment in different markets
+    We have to do projection based on Monte Carlo simulation Connect with APIs and compare portfolios with SAP500 Trying to have the best return of investment with lower risk

+Investors Can see how is their performance How much income they have if they decided to withdraw

+# Collaborators:
+    - William Chance
+    - Jorge Sira
+    - Juan Carlos Castaneda